Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Introduction

 \begin{example} Assume a class of knowledge graphs (KGs) representing communities of people and animals, where each node corresponds to an individual.
 Each individual can be Animal, Human, Leg, Fur, White, Black, etc. These concepts can be encoded with features $x_0, x_1, \ldots, x_5, \ldots$ respectively, taking values $0$ or $1$.
 Edges in a KG represent a generic `has' relationship: a human can have an animal (pet); an animal can have a human (owner), a leg, a fur; a fur can have a color; etc. Suppose that $\aGNN$ is a GNN processing those KGs and is trained to supposedly recognize dogs.
-We can verify that the nodes recognized by $\aGNN$ are animals---arguably a critical property of the domain---by checking the validity (i.e., the non-satisfiability of the negation) of $\phi_{\aGNN} \rightarrow x_0 = 1$ where $\phi_{\aGNN}$ is a \quantlogic-formula corresponding to $\aGNN$'s computation, true in exactly the pointed graphs accepted by $\aGNN$.
+We can verify that the nodes recognized by $\aGNN$ are animals—arguably a critical property of the domain—by checking the validity (i.e., the non-satisfiability of the negation) of $\phi_{\aGNN} \rightarrow x_0 = 1$ where $\phi_{\aGNN}$ is a \quantlogic-formula corresponding to $\aGNN$'s computation, true in exactly the pointed graphs accepted by $\aGNN$.
 Ideally, $\aGNN$ should not overfit the concept of dog as a perfect prototypical animal.
 For instance, three-legged dogs do exist.
 We can verify that $\aGNN$ lets it be a possibility by checking the satisfiability of the formula $\phi_{\aGNN} \land \Diamond^{\leq 3} (x_2 = 1)$.

-More complex \quantlogic formulas can be written to express graph properties to be evaluated against an ACR-GNN, that will be formalized later in Example~\ref{ex:modalities}: \begin{enumerate*} \item Has a human owner, whose pets are all two-legged. \item A human in a community that has more than twice as many animals as humans, and more than five animals without an owner\footnote{Interestingly, \quantlogic goes beyond graded modal logic and even first-order logic (FOL).
-The property of item~\ref{item:not-fol} in Example~\ref{ex:animals-humans} cannot be expressed in FOL.}. \item An animal in a community where some animals have white and black fur. \end{enumerate*} \end{example}
+More complex \quantlogic{} formulas can be written to express graph properties to be evaluated against an ACR-GNN, which will be formalized later in Example~\ref{ex:modalities}: \begin{enumerate*} \item Has a human owner, whose pets are all two-legged. \item A human in a community that has more than twice as many animals as humans, and more than five animals without an owner. \footnote{Interestingly, \quantlogic{} goes beyond the capabilities of graded modal logic and even first-order logic (FOL).
+The property of Item~\ref{item:not-fol} cannot be expressed in FOL.} \item An animal in a community where some animals have both white and black fur. \end{enumerate*} \end{example}